ROCMondriaanTIN/project-webshop-ramp-studios/README.md

 For Windows see https://docs.docker.com/docker-for-windows/install/ and follow the instructions.
 This could only be done on a Windows 10 Pro or Enterprise edition.

 ### How to start the server
-Open a terminal / command prompt / Power shell, and type `yarn development`.
+Open a terminal / command prompt / Power shell, and type `yarn development-[yourplatform]`.
 This will compose two docker containers and link them together.

+Example:
+`yarn development-linux`

 Your site will be running on http://localhost:5000